luisangelsm/ableton-custom-midi-remote-control/README.md

 ## Debug tips

-Since this kind of scripts aren't really supported by Ableton modifying them is always kind of tricky and it requires some trial and error.
-If for some reasong the script isn't working, check Ableton's Log.txt file:
+Since this kind of scripts aren't really supported by Ableton, modifying them is always kind of tricky and it requires some trial and error.
+If for some reason the script isn't working, check Ableton's Log.txt file:

     Windows - \Users\[username]\AppData\Roaming\Ableton\Live x.x.x\Preferences\Log.txt
     Mac - /Users/[username]/Library/Preferences/Ableton/Live x.x.x/Log.txt

-I usualy run `tail` to constantly seeing what is going on `tail -f Log.txt`.
+I usualy run `tail` to constantly seeing what is going on: `tail -f Log.txt`.

 ## TODO